 - Evaluating remote sensing indices as potential productivity and stand quality indicators for Pinus radiata plantations , SCIENTIA FORESTALIS (2021)

-- A Growth and Yield Model for Eucalyptus benthamii in the Southeastern United States , FOREST SCIENCE (2020)
+- Financial Returns for Biomass on Short-Rotation Loblolly Pine Plantations in the Southeastern United States , FOREST SCIENCE (2021)

 The Center for Advanced Forestry System (CAFS) was established as an NSF Industry/University Cooperative Research Center on September 1, 2007.
 Phase II for CAFS was approved for the four original sites effective October 1, 2013.
 Currently, there are five sites in addition to the four original sites (University of Maine, University of Georgia, University of Washington, University of Idaho and Auburn University).
 We are applying to continue with Phase III which would carry NCSU to the end of the IUCRC program, at which time CAFS will be a self-sustaining Center focusing on national level cooperative research that affects forest industry on a broad scale.
 CAFS brings together industry and agency scientists and practitioners and university scientists from across the country to take interdisciplinary approaches to solving problems facing our nations planted and natural forests and provide for a future with sustainable, healthy forests that provide an economic foundation to many communities and industries, as well as numerous other environmental services.